galorio/zendesk_article_alert/README.md

 # zendesk_article_alert
 At the time of writing, Zendesk doesn't have a feature to notify individuals if there are newly created &amp; updated articles.
 They have to follow the sections/categories for them to be notified.

-ITRS support page has several sections/categories so it is not efficient to subscribe to each one.
+Support Portals have several sections/categories so it is not efficient to subscribe to each one.
 Also, from time-to-time, new sections/categories are added.

 Refer to Help Center: https://support.zendesk.com/hc/en-us/articles/225693668-Help-Center-Are-agents-and-admins-notified-of-new-articles-posts-and-comments-by-default-